jslowick/naia/1-Atlas/1-Western Side/1-Sea of Mists/Helios Falls/Helios Falls.md

-Larger mountainous island, where a large fresh waterfall comes from tall above in the mists.
+Large mountainous island on the edge of the [[1-Sea of Mists]], where a large fresh waterfall comes from tall above in the mists.
 The water itself is said to invigorate you on longer journeys so sometimes [[Pirate Kingdom|Pirates]] and [[Windspeakers]] alike detour here.